The biggest game on the international stage is a growing part of the menu at regulated sportsbooks here in the US.

 Yes.
 One of the great things about soccer betting here in the US is that you can have access to all of the top leagues in the world right from your sports betting account.

-That includes the US-based MLS, the UK’s Premier League, Germany’s Bundesliga, La Liga in Spain, Serie A in Italy, the UEFA Champions League and scores of other small and large leagues and competitions.
+That includes the UK’s Premier League, Germany’s Bundesliga, La Liga in Spain, Serie A in Italy, the UEFA Champions League and scores of other small and large leagues and competitions.

 As mentioned, there’s almost always something going on on the soccer front, so you’ll have little problem finding opportunities to take advantage of.
 Even better, you can expose yourself to leagues featuring all of the top players from across the world.

-The sports betting landscape is barren these days due to the current situation across the globe, but there are still some options for soccer.
+The sports betting landscape is smaller these days due to the current situation across the globe, but there’s a growing list of options for soccer including:

 This is a fluid situation that continues to evolve, so consider the estimated return dates to be in pencil for now.
 In a best-case scenario, perhaps we’ll see the timelines accelerate as circumstances permit.
 On the opposite side, there could be further delays implemented as needed.